LAST UPDATED: 05/19/15

 Your iPhone is a computer.
 To help keep it running smoothly, rebooting should be a regular part of your iPhone’s maintenance.
 When I did Mac desktop support, rebooting the computer fixed about half the problems.
 Seriously.

-I originally wrote this post almost a year and a half ago.
-Since then, the iPhone 4S and iOS 5 were released (UD: And now we’re on the verge of iOS 7 and a new iPhone 5 model. =M=).
+I originally wrote this post in 2010.
+Since then, several new iPhones have been released (UD: And now we’re on the verge of iOS 9 and a new iPhone 6S model. =M=).
 After I originally posted this, there was some pretty heated debate here and on a few other blogs as to the effectiveness of quitting apps and rebooting your device.
 I still stand by my original assertion that quitting and rebooting should be a regular part your iPhone’s routine.

 Find out how and why after the jump. >>>

-The iPhone really needs more than just an occasion reboot.
-On any iPhone running iOS 5 or iOS 6, quitting all open apps will help free up even more memory on the device and help RAM-intensive apps run more stable.
+The iPhone really needs more than just an occasional reboot.
+On any iPhone, quitting all open apps will help free up even more memory on the device and help RAM-intensive apps run more stable.
 I recommend this for any iDevice — iPhone, iPad or iPod Touch.

 iOS 4 introduced multitasking and background processes to the iPhone.
 Briefly, the iOS leaves apps without actually quitting them — they are “on pause” in the background.
 More and more apps are working — albeit slowly — in the background.
 To a point, the processes still use memory and CPU clock cycles.
 With a lot of apps on your phone, it’s easy to have 50 or more open apps in no time.

 Before rebooting, I quit all of my open apps.
 To quit open apps, double-click the home button to show your recently accessed applications.
-Press and hold any of the icons.
-They’ll start shaking.
-Then just tap the red-circled minus buttons to quit each app.
-One tap of the home button stops the shaking.
-One more takes you back to your home screen.
+Then just swipe each icon upwards.
+Keep going through the icons, one by one until finished.
+One tap of the home button exits the recently accessed screen and takes you back to your home screen.